Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 ⚠️ Safety Warning

 CRITICAL SAFETY NOTICE: Microwaves contain high-voltage components that can deliver lethal electrical shocks even when unplugged.
-The high-voltage capacitor in the Panasonic NN-SN686S can retain a dangerous charge for hours or days after disconnection.
-Before beginning any work, you must properly discharge the capacitor using an insulated screwdriver across the capacitor terminals.
-Never attempt this repair if you are uncomfortable working with high-voltage electrical components.
+The high-voltage capacitor in the Panasonic NN-SN686S can retain a dangerous charge for hours or even days after disconnection.
+Before starting any work, you must properly discharge the capacitor using an insulated screwdriver across the capacitor terminals.
+If you’re uncomfortable with high-voltage electrical components, do not attempt this repair.
 Always unplug the unit and wait at least 60 minutes before beginning work.
 Wear safety glasses and work with one hand when possible to avoid creating a path for electrical current across your body.
-If you smell burning, see arcing, or notice any unusual damage to internal components, stop immediately and consult a professional technician.
+If you detect burning smells, see arcing, or notice any unusual damage to internal components, stop immediately and consult a professional technician.

 Parts Needed